Bellied Pig Health and Information Articles

 Just in case we can't find a mobile vet please go to my website and get the formula that we use on pigs here that are not easy to handle.
 We all agree that ISO fluorine is the best way to knock them out but there are times when its not able to be used.

 The injectable formula on the web site has been used over a period of years on pigs with no problem other than they need to be kept quiet afterward until they wake up.
 This is in case your vet doesn't have portable ISO machine and its important to let him know that Ketamine is not a good drug to use on pigs and we much prefer Telazol

 Some vets want to use Ketamine and it has been the major cause of problems in pigs across the country that have had it for surgery.
 On the web page too is a formula to weigh your boy that if done correctly will give you an accurate weight within three pounds.

 If you want you can have your vet call mine and find out exactly what this entails, but as I said it is really no different than a neuter other than there is a mass in one testicle.
 He needs to take both when he does the surgery.
 Here is my phone number if you need it after you talk with your vet.
-1 618 459 3619 if I don't answer than leave a message with your number and I will get back to you when I come inside.

 I finally found the name of a pot belly pig sanctuary lady here in my area.
 She gave me the name of a mobile vet.
 Dr. Todd Driggers of Foothills Mobile Exotic Vet.
 I never thought of my baby boy as exotic, but if I have a good feeling about this gentleman I don't care.
 I would like to print your items on anesthetic and the neutering information by your vet (which I think I will come and kidnap, for he sounds wonderful!!) and wanted to make sure I had your permission first.
 I've printed your email regarding the Telazol and will pray that Dr. Driggers already knows this information, but just in case I want my ducks in a row.